eddiewebb/json-resume/src/content/blog/verify-file-checksum-windows-context-menu/index.md

 ### Drop both onto your PATH

-You can either add them to you system variables , or drop them in a folder like `C:\windows\system 32`.
+You can either add them to you system variables , or drop them in a folder like `C:windowssystem 32`.
 I'm lazy and did the latter.

 ### Add the batch file as an context menu option